-At December 31, 2015 and 2014, Aurora had a fixed-to-variable interest rate swap.
-During the term of the interest rate swap, Aurora continues to pay interest on the underlying bonds at their fixed rate and pays a variable-rate based on the Securities Industry and Financial Markets Association Index (SIFMA) plus a spread calculated on a notional amount of \$83.7 million and \$88.9 million at December 31, 2015 and 2014, respectively.
-Aurora received fixed-rate payments based on a notional amount of \$81.2 million and \$86.3 million at December 31, 2015 and 2014, respectively.
-The swap expires in February 2018.
+Aurora had a fixed-to-variable interest swap agreement which was terminated in August of 2016 in connection with the redemption of the Series 1993 Bonds.
+During the term of the Swap Agreement, Aurora paid interest on the underlying bonds at their fixed rate and paid a variable-rate based on the Securities Industry and Financial Markets Association Index (SIFMA) plus a spread calculated on a notional amount.
+Aurora received net swap payments of \$2.2 million and \$3.9 million during the years ended December 31, 2016 and December 31, 2015.
+The notional amount was \$81.2 million.
+These payments were recognized as a reduction of interest expense in the accompanying consolidated financial statements.
+At December 31, 2015, the fair value of the Swap Agreement was a liability of \$2.4 million, which was included in other noncurrent liabilities in the consolidated balance sheets.